Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Contact-rich robot dynamics

-Assuming that a flow $\flow$ exists for~\eqref{eq:dyn} does not provide any regularity properties on the function $\flow$; these properties are determined by the design of a robot's mechanical and control systems and their closed--loop interaction with the environment.
-For instance: when limbs are inertially coupled (e.g. by rigid struts and joints), so that one limb's constraint activation instantaneously changes another's velocity, $\flow$ is discontinuous at configurations where these two limbs activate constraints simultaneously~\cite[Table~3]{Remy2010-vo}~\cite{Hurmuzlu1994-wk}; when limbs are force coupled (e.g. by nonlinear damping), so that one limb's constraint (de)activation instantaneously changes the force on another, $\flow$ can be piecewise--differentiable at configurations where these two limbs (de)activate constraints simultaneously~\cite[Fig.~1]{Pace2017-tt}.
-In both instances, mechanical design choices lead to nonsmooth dynamics;~\figref{mdls} provides examples where control design choices lead to nonsmooth dynamics (piecewise--differentiable in~\figref{mdls}(a,c,e), discontinuous in~\figref{mdls}(b,d,f)).
-Other nonsmooth phenomena can arise, e.g. \emph{grazing} \footnote{where a constraint function $a_j$ decreases to and then increases from zero without activating constraint $j$} and \emph{Zeno} \footnote{where a constraint is activated an infinite number of times on a finite time horizon} trajectories; in what follows we will focus on the case of simultaneous constraint (de)activations due to its prevalence in robot gaits and maneuvers~\see{\secref{disc:models} for a discussion of when this phenomena prevails}.
+Assuming that unique trajectories exist for~\eqref{eq:dyn} does not provide any regularity properties on the trajectory outcomes; these properties are determined by the design of a robot's mechanical and control systems and their closed-loop interaction with the environment.
+For instance: when limbs are inertially coupled (e.g. by rigid struts and joints), so that one limb's constraint activation instantaneously changes another's velocity, trajectories can vary discontinuously near configurations where these two limbs activate constraints simultaneously~\cite[Table~3]{Remy2010-vo}~\cite{Hurmuzlu1994-wk}; when limbs are force coupled (e.g. by a mode-switching controller), so that one limb's constraint (de)activation instantaneously changes the force on another, trajectories can vary piecewise--differentiably near configurations where these two limbs (de)activate constraints simultaneously~\cite[Fig.~1]{Pace2017-tt}.
+It is this force coupling, explicitly permitted by the mode-dependence of the dynamics in~\eqref{eq:dyn}, that we will leverage to obtain nonsmooth trajectory outcomes in the examples presented in~\secref{opt}.